 - Add a small drop of food dye to each jar (optional).
 Each jar should should have a different colour for easy identification.
 Don’t make the colour too dark because it is harder to see the eggs.

 - Carefully place a whole raw egg into each filled glass jar.

 - Watch your eggs.
 Within a few minutes you will notice that bubbles will appear on the egg soaking in vinegar.
 Nothing much happens to the egg in water.

-- Continue to watch the eggs over 7 days.
+- Continue to observe the eggs over 7 days.
 Ask your children if they can see any changes in either egg.

 - After 7 days take the eggs out of the jars and look at the differences between the egg soaked in vinegar and the egg soaked in water.